Sebastian-Montoya-B/Alpha-PDI/README.md

 1. Open the `AlphaPDI.Rproj` file.
 2. Run the `alpha_PDI`, `genfun`, and `wcfun` functions.
 Experiment with them creating hypothetical interaction matrices and resource abundance vectors, or analyze your own empirical data.
-3. Use the scripts Figure2.R, Figure3.R, and FigureSup.R to reproduce the figures and analyses of Montoya-Bustamante et al. *in prep.*
+3. Use the scripts Generality_correlations.R, Figure2.R, Figure3.R, and FigureSup.R to reproduce the figures and analyses of Montoya-Bustamante et al. *in prep.*

 ## (1) alpha_PDI